The INDEX_VECTOR_MEMORY_ESTIMATE procedure is used to analyze the memory usage of vector indexes in existing tables.

 IN idx_parameters LONGTEXT DEFAULT NULL)

-The INDEX_VECTOR_MEMORY_ESTIMATE procedure reads the dimension and data type information of the vector column based on table_name and column_name, and obtains the total number of vectors and the maximum number of vectors in a partition based on the statistics.
-The calculation process of the memory estimation is consistent with that of INDEX_VECTOR_MEMORY_ADVISOR.
+The INDEX_VECTOR_MEMORY_ESTIMATE procedure reads the dimension and data type information of the vector column based on table_name and column_name, and obtains the total number of vectors and the maximum number of vectors in each partition based on the statistics.
+The calculation process for estimating memory is the same as that of the INDEX_VECTOR_MEMORY_ADVISOR procedure.

 Parameters